plemeri/RandWire_tensorflow/README.md

 **Implementation Details**

-- I used exponential learning rate decay.
+- Learning rate decreases by multiplying 0.1 in 50% and 75% of entire training step.

-- I made an option `init_subsample` in `my_regime` and `small_regime` in `RandWire.py` not to use stride 2 for the initial convolutional layer since cifar10 and mnist has low resolution. if you set `init_subsample` False, then it will use stride 2.
+- I made an option `init_subsample` in `my_regime` and `small_regime` in `RandWire.py` which do not to use stride 2 for the initial convolutional layer since cifar10 and mnist has low resolution. if you set `init_subsample` False, then it will use stride 2.

 - While training, it will save the checkpoint with best validation accuracy.